jrc436/onsets/README.md

 This code is not necessarily designed for public use, but to document the process which produced a paper.
 The paper can be found below.
 Please email me at jrcole@psu.edu if you have any questions.

+This work was accepted to NAACL 2018!
+Updated link coming soon.

 https://psyarxiv.com/tmxdf/